jharlow/cavelog/README.md

   - [x] Permissions
   - [x] Connect partners to users
     - [x] Add partners to a log (high)
-- [ ] deletion permissions
+- [ ] deletion/edit permissions
-- [ ] edit history on caves/subsystem/location and permission based on refferal (from UKC?)
+- [x] edit history on caves/subsystem/location
   - [ ] checkbox/text about the importance of accuracy on cave/subsystem/edit forms and warning about tracability of edits/additions
 - [ ] add cave id to log locations copy
 - [ ] Add cave connections